zachvalenta/jvns.ca/content/post/2017-04-30-using-strict-transport-security.markdown

 As I understand it, the reason it isn't enough to *just* redirect is -- if I go to http://github.com, by default my browser will send my GitHub cookies unencrypted, which is bad!
 Somebody could steal them!
-So it's better if I never visit http://github.com at all.
+So it's better if I never visit http://github.com at all, even if I type it in by accident or I click on a malicious link.

 ### The Strict-Transport-Security header